analogdevicesinc/ai8x-training/README.md

 * Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights (this is supported using the `quantization` keyword in the configuration file, and the configuration file can also be read by the quantization tool) (done).
-* A scale factor on the output of `Conv2D` that allows for better use of the entire range of weight bits (done).
+* A scale factor on the output of the convolution that allows for better use of the entire range of weight bits (done).
-* Support for many more pooling sizes, and strides, and larger limits for `AvgPool2D` (in progress).
+* Support for many more pooling sizes, and strides, and larger limits for average pooling (in progress).
 * 1D convolutions (in progress).
 * 1x1 kernels (in progress).